johnhickok/oadownload/README.md

   <li><b>move_zip.py</b>: creates a folder 'zip' and moves all your files there</li>
 </ul>

-This small project is a quick fix for now. <a href="https://pelias.io/">Pelias</a>, anyone?
+This small project is a quick fix to supplement our current geocoding workflows. <a href="https://pelias.io/">Pelias</a>, anyone?